Alessandro1918/Alessandro1918/README.md

       <a href="https://github.com/Alessandro1918/cnv_neural_network_pokemon">
         CNV Neural Net Pokemon
       </a>
-      <br/> A Neural Network used for Image Classification and Computer Vision.
-How can we balance all the technical terms, specifications and architectural decisions to make this problem more interesting?
-With Pokemon!
+      <br/> A Neural Network used for Image Classification and Computer Vision... of Pokemon!
     </td>
     <td width="33%">
       <a href="https://github.com/Alessandro1918/aleFM">